 - Failing to provide weather protection; or

-Defendants face a separate charge for each animal they allegedly abused.1 So if a person is accused of neglecting two dogs, that person would face two separate cruelty charges.
+You face a separate charge for each animal you allegedly abused.1 So if you are accused of neglecting two dogs, you would face two separate cruelty charges.

 Federal PACT Act